kind84/cacoo/README.md

 ### Configuration:

 The application reads configuration from a __config.toml__ file placed in the root folder of the project.
-The file mut have the following structure:
+The file must have the following structure:

 ```toml
 user_id = "your-user-ID"